vishalkumkar/IMDBParser/README.md

    a.
 TRIE  ( space vs time )

 8. Every time this code runs, it creates in memory hashmap and searches it. rather we can store hashmap serialized and load it too.

+9. Output of API could be json. + we can put a simple web container and expose it as REST API.